 Prophecy is a company amalgamated under the laws of the Province of British Columbia, Canada.
-The Company's Common shares (the "Shares") are listed for trading on the Toronto Stock Exchange (the "TSX") under the symbol "PCY", the OTCQX® Best Market under the symbol "PRPCF" and the Frankfurt stock exchange under the symbol "1P2N".
+The Company's Common shares (the "Shares", and each, a "Share") are listed for trading on the Toronto Stock Exchange (the "TSX") under the symbol "PCY", the OTCQX® Best Market under the symbol "PRPCF" and the Frankfurt stock exchange under the symbol "1P2N".